spapadopoulos/AirbnBoost/README.md

 - `02 - data_modeling.ipynb`, a notebook that trains the two models behind AirbnBoost.
 An LDA model extracts the topics from the listing descriptions.
 XGBoost is the algorithm behind the pricing model.
 - `app.py`, is a Flask web app deployed on Heroku cloud.

+## License

-_Copyright &copy; 2019 Sokratis Papadopoulos.
-All rights reserved._
+Copyright &copy; 2019 Sokratis Papadopoulos.
+All rights reserved.